 I am an Associate Professor of Communication and Media Studies at Carleton University in Ottawa, Canada.
 My most recent book, Getting a Life: The Social Worlds of Geek Culture, was published in 2018.

-This year, he is teaching Carleton’s Intro to Communication and Media Studies course and upper-year and graduate courses on children, youth and media and audience studies.
-He is available to supervise Master's students working in the areas of comics and graphic novels, popular culture industries, and audience, reception and fandom studies.
+More broadly, I'm interested in and available to supervise graduate students working in the areas of comics and graphic novels, popular culture industries, media and race/racialization, and audience, reception and fandom studies.
 (For information on graduate studies at Carleton, visit the Communication and Media Studies website.)

 Benjamin Woo, Getting a Life: The Social Worlds of Geek Culture (Kingston & Montreal: McGill–Queen’s University Press, 2018).

 Bart Beaty and Benjamin Woo, The Greatest Comic Book of All Time: Symbolic Capital and the Field of American Comic Books (New York: Palgrave Macmillan, 2016).
 Reviewed: